 ID-CTNI is led by Professor Paddy Mallon, St Vincent’s University Hospital and University College Dublin (UCD).
-The ID-CTNI network is hosted at the UCD Clinical Research Centre and supported by the UCD Centre for Experimental Pathogen Host Research (CEHR).
+The ID-CTNI network is hosted at the UCD Centre for Experimental Pathogen Host Research (CEPHR) and supported by the UCD Clinical Research Centre.

 Each of the collaborators are internationally recognised as experts in specific areas of Infectious Diseases.
 This streamlined network will foster a supportive environment that will help researchers to exchange knowledge and share resources in order to conduct high quality, meaningful and impactful clinical trials into infectious diseases.